 This is where the big winning tickets for Lotto Max were bought in Ontario

+A number of Ontarians are waking up richer this morning after winning huge prizes in the Lotto Max draw.

-While no one won the $65 million Lotto Max jackpot on Tuesday, there were still a number of big winners in Ontario.
+While no one won the $70 million Lotto Max jackpot on Tuesday, there were at least six tickets sold in Ontario that are now worth more than $100,000.

-Since nobody won the top prize on Tuesday night, Friday’s Lotto Max jackpot has now hit $70 million.
-There will also be an estimated 13 Maxmillion prizes up for grabs.
+Friday's Lotto Max jackpot will again be $70 million, with an estimated 39 $1 million prizes up for grabs.

 Toronto Top Stories